rackerlabs/technical-blog/_posts/2015-01-06-automate-deploying-rackspace-cloud-monitoring-agent.md

 	testserv-01
 	testserv-02

+**Step 3: Step 3: Apply parameters to play using one of the follwoing two methods:**
-**Step 3: Use the following command if you designated the parameters into the ‘localhost’ file:**
+If you designated the parameters into the ‘localhost’ file, use this command:

 	$ ansible-playbook -i hosts basecmon.yml

-OR If not, please execute this command instead:
+Otherwise, use this command instead:

 	$ ansible-playbook -i hosts basecmon.yml --extra-vars \
     “raxcmonrepo=<package file> raxcmonkey=<agent key file> \